omerfkaya/vdb_mapping/README.md

 This package is ROS2 port of [VDB Mapping](https://github.com/fzi-forschungszentrum-informatik/vdb_mapping)

-The VDB Mapping core library was primarily developed to be used in combination with the corresponding [ROS wrapper (Under Development)](https://github.com/omerfkaya/vdb_mapping_ros)
+The VDB Mapping core library was primarily developed to be used in combination with the corresponding [ROS2 wrapper](https://github.com/omerfkaya/vdb_mapping_ros2)

 ## Getting Started